Posts: 492

 I just replaced the Dunlop RoadSmart 3 set with RoadSmart 4.
 The 3s had about 6500 miles on them, but still probably had 1,500 to 2,000 miles remaining to the wear marks.
 I replaced them because I am probably going to put more than that on an impending trip that includes WV, OH, and KY.

+THX.
+I'm at the end of life for my current Road 4s, 13K kms on them.
+Front is done, rear might have another 1000-2000 kms in it if I milk it a bit more.
+Had a bad experience with a set of Dunlops on another bike and am very hesitant to go back to them.
 Similar thought.
 My early (80's & 90's) riding days were mostly spent on Japanese UJM bikes.
 Most everyone I knew running Dunlops, back then, usually developed severe cupping in the front.
 Once I locked into Metzelers, I was a happy man.
 The main reason I gave Dunlop a chance on my RS was due to our very own RSWasserboxer Dunlop development guy :-) My recent Dunlop experience has been very positive.
 There's about a 100% chance I'll go for another set of Roadsmart 4's when these wear out.

 My first dual compound tire was the Dunlop RoadSmart about 10 years ago.
 I doubt I will ever get another single compound sport touring tire ever again.
 Right now my wallet continues to vote for the Dunlop RoadSmarts but any other manufacturer with dual compound is not out of the question.